-Comprehensive telephone-based genetic counseling for all your genetic concerns as you consider treatment in reproductive medicine.
+Comprehensive virtual genetic counseling for all your genetic concerns as you consider treatment in reproductive medicine.

 Some common reasons to pursue genetic counseling include:

 - Family history concerns